junxit/us-congress-bills-114/bill.md

 - **(a)** *Definitions* Section 3 (16 U.S.C.
 1802) is amended—
   - **(1)** in paragraph (34), by striking “The terms “overfishing” and “overfished” mean” and inserting “The term “overfishing” means”; and
   - **(2)** by inserting after paragraph (8) the following:
-    > - **(8a)** The term ‘depleted' means, with respect to a stock of fish or stock complex, that the stock or stock complex has a biomass that has declined below a level that jeopardizes the capacity of the stock or stock complex to produce maximum sustainable yield on a continuing basis.
+    > - **(8a)** The term “depleted” means, with respect to a stock of fish or stock complex, that the stock or stock complex has a biomass that has declined below a level that jeopardizes the capacity of the stock or stock complex to produce maximum sustainable yield on a continuing basis.

 - **(b)** *Substitution of term* The Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
+1801 et seq.) is amended—
+  - **(1)** in the heading of section 304(e), by striking “Overfished” and inserting “Depleted”; and
-1801 et seq.) is amended by striking “overfished” each place it appears and inserting “depleted”.
+  - **(2)** by striking “overfished” each place it appears and inserting “depleted”.
 - **(c)** *Clarity in annual report* Section 304(e)(1) (16 U.S.C.
 1854(e)(1)) is amended by adding at the end the following: “The report shall distinguish between fisheries that are depleted (or approaching that condition) as a result of fishing and fisheries that are depleted (or approaching that condition) as a result of factors other than fishing.
 The report shall state, for each fishery identified as depleted or approaching that condition, whether the fishery is the target of directed fishing.”.

 ## § 7.
 Transparency and public process